 Robert Pitman became Alverno's fourth Vice President of Academic Affairs/Academic Dean and the first lay person to hold that title in 1974.
 It was during his tenure that Weekend College was started in 1977.
 He continued as Academic Dean until his death in 1978.

 The Business/Management Department was established in 1976.
-It is now the School of Business.
+It is now a division in the School of Professional Studies.
 One of the early faculty members in the School of Business was Sister Kathleen O’Brien.
 This is a 1981 photo of her with a student.